sabre-io/cache/README.md

 ### In-memory cache

-This is useful as a test-double or long running processes.
+This is useful as a test-double for long-running processes.
 The `Memory` cache only lasts as long as the object does.

 ```php